chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/rolebinding-terraform-gh/index.md

 ## Learn More

 The procedure outlined in this tutorial can be tweaked to work with other identity providers, including Google and GitLab.
-We plan to release similar tutorials on producing rolebindings for teams managed by these identity providers soon, so watch this space.